mauricio-cantu/money-tracker-app/README.md

 </p>

 ## :question: About
-Keep track os your money creating accounts and making deposits and transactions between them.
+Keep track of your money creating accounts and making deposits and transactions between them.

 ## :rocket: Techs